dnd-al-krk/zasady-opk/basic_rules_ENG.md

 - Volo's Guide to Monsters (VGtM)
 - Xanathar's Guide to Everything (XGtE)
 - Mordenkainen's Tome of Foes (MToF)
-- Tasha's Cauldron of Everything (TCoE) (no Custom Lineage)
+- Tasha's Cauldron of Everything (TCoE)
 - Van Richten's Guide to Ravenloft (VRGtR) (lineages: Dhampir, Hexblood i Reborn are available only as standalone races, not templates to add to a different race)
 - Wild Beyond the Witchlight (WBtW)
 - Fizban's Treasury of Dragons (FToD)
-- Mordenkainen Presents: Monsters of the Multiverse (MP:MotM) (Changeling i Shifter are not allowed)
+- Mordenkainen Presents: Monsters of the Multiverse (MP:MotM)
+- Locathah Rising
+- Tortle Package
-- Additionally: Locathah Rising, Tortle Package, One Grung Above
+- One Grung Above
-- The subclass Lunar Sorcerer from Dragonlance: Shadow of the Dragon Queen (DL:SotDQ)
+- The Lunar Sorcerer subclass from Dragonlance: Shadow of the Dragon Queen (DL:SotDQ)
+- The Path of the Giant subclass and feats from Bigby Presents: Glory of the Giants (BP:GotG)

+The following character options are **NOT** allowed:

+- Custom Lineage (TCoE)
+- Changeling race (MP:MotM)
+- Shifter race (MP:MotM)
+- backgrounds from BP:GotG

 Some races appear in more than one version in the sources above (e.g. simultaneously in VGtM/MToF and MP:MotM).
 In such cases, the player may choose which version to use.

-Races with permanent flight speed (e.g. aarakocra, fairy) may only start using it after hitting 5th Level.
+Races with permanent flight speed (e.g. Aarakocra, Fairy) may only start using it after hitting 5th Level.
 Until then, they are treated as not possessing a flight speed.

 Optional rules and rules variants are usually not permitted in OPK games unless explicitly stated in our rules.
 We allow the following optional rules for Character Creation: